Star Princess accidents and incidents

 |11 January 2008||Fire Accident|

 On January 11, 2008, an incinerator room fire broke out on service deck 3.
 Via the PA system, the Captain commanded the crew to respond to the emergency.
 A few minutes later, he came on again and announced that a small fire had been put out.
-The ship was on 14-day South American voyage and en-route from Buenos Aires Argentina to Falkland Islands.
+The ship was on 14-day South American voyage and en-route from Buenos Aires Argentina to the Falkland Islands.

 |December 2007||Cruise Illness / Norovirus Outbreaks|